Rijeka: Sports

 The history of Rijeka's organised sports started between 1885 and 1888 with the foundation of the Club Alpino Fiumano in 1885, the Young American Cycle Club in 1887 (the first club of this American league to be founded in a foreign land), and the Nautico Sport Club Quarnero in 1888 by the Hungarian minority of the city.
-Even earlier, in 1873, following the initiative by Robert Whitehead, the first football match to be disputed in today's Republic of Croatia territory was played in Rijeka: the Hungarian Railways team and the English engineers-led team of the Stabilimento Tecnico di Fiume (later Torpedo Factory of Fiume).
+Even earlier, in 1873, following an initiative by the English industrialist Robert Whitehead, the first football match to be disputed in today's Republic of Croatia territory was played in Rijeka: the Hungarian Railways team and the English engineers-led team of the Stabilimento Tecnico di Fiume (later Torpedo Factory of Fiume).
 The first football club in Fiume was founded under the name of Fiumei Atletikai Club.

-Today, HNK Rijeka are the city's main football team.
-They compete in the Croatian First Football League and were the champions of Croatia in 2016–17.
-Until July 2015, HNK Rijeka were based at the iconic Stadion Kantrida.
-With Kantrida awaiting reconstruction, they are based at the newly built Stadion Rujevica, their temporary home ground located in the club's new training camp.
-Additionally, HNK Orijent 1919 are based in Sušak and play in the Croatian Second Football League.
+Today, HNK Rijeka is the city's main football team, which competes in the Croatian Football League.
+HNK Rijeka were Croatian champions in 2016–17 and 2024–25, as well as 7 times Croatian Football Cup winners and 2 times Yugoslav Cup winners.
+Until July 2015, HNK Rijeka was based at the iconic Stadion Kantrida.
+With Kantrida awaiting reconstruction, they are based at the newly built Stadion Rujevica, their temporary home in the club's new training camp.
+Additionally, HNK Orijent is based in Sušak and plays in the First Football League (second tier).

 Rijeka's other notable sports clubs include RK Zamet and ŽRK Zamet (handball), VK Primorje EB (water polo), KK Kvarner (basketball) and ŽOK Rijeka (women's volleyball).

-Rijeka hosted the 2008 European Short Course Swimming Championships.
-In its more than 80 years of history, LEN had never seen so many records set as the number of them set at Bazeni Kantrida (Kantrida Swimming Complex).
-A total of 14 European records were set of which 10 world records and even 7 world-best times.
+Between 1969 and 1990, Rijeka hosted the Yugoslav motorcycle Grand Prix that was part of the Grand Prix motorcycle racing.
+Rijeka also hosted the 2008 European Short Course Swimming Championships.
+In over 80 years, LEN had never seen so many records as the number set at Bazeni Kantrida (Kantrida Swimming Complex).
+A total of 14 European records were set, of which 10 were world records, and even 7 were world-best times.
 This championship also presented a record in the number of participating countries.
-There were more than 600 top athletes, from some 50 European countries.
-Swimmers from 21 nations won medals and 40 of the 51 national member Federations of LEN were present in Rijeka.
+There were more than 600 top athletes from some 50 European countries.
+Swimmers from 21 nations won medals, and 40 of the 51 national member Federations of LEN were present in Rijeka.

+Education

+The University of Rijeka is the main institution of higher education in the city.
+It was formally founded in 1973 but with roots dating back to 1632 and the local Jesuit School of Theology.

+The secondary education in the city includes a variety of schools, including: